 Home | Swag | Courses | Prizes | Timing | Rules | Ultra Challenges

 The Sweet 1600 “course” is unlike all other FLRC Challenge courses: it involves running 1600m on any standard track.
 That could be 8 laps on a 200m indoor track, 4 laps on any 400m outdoor track, or even 2 laps on an 800m track.
 The goals of the Sweet 1600 are to provide some experience of running on a track—we love track too!—and to give Challenge runners who are traveling a chance to notch Challenge efforts while they’re away.
 Please run only on tracks to which you have access, and if you run on a track outside of our area, please submit photos and tell us what it was like.
-We’ve found some great tracks around the world.
-Results | Posts
+We’ve found some great tracks around the world, and Pete Kresock has built a Google Map showing them all!

-NEW!
 Thanks to FLRC club member Harry Greene, we now have a Sweet 1600 trail course that winds in and around his tree farm on West Hill—we’re informally calling it the Sweetgum 1600 after the tree.
 Unlike a normal Sweet 1600 on the track, where navigation involves running in circles, the Sweetgum 1600 comes with a narrated drone tour of the course.

 - Google Maps pin to the start/finish